MattKuhn123/MattKuhn123.github.io/_posts/2026-06-12-rate-of-change.markdown

 ___

-Developers are there to **support** their product owners, program managers, and each other.
-They are **not** lords of the real estate of the code base they work in.
+Developers should see themselves as being there to **support** their product owners, program managers, and each other.